 Mercy, then began freaking out, and frantically said, “I hear, ‘Will you eat?’”
 "Do you see that?
 Do you see the in front of us?!”
 I didn’t, but she went on, “It’s wrapped in gold, purple, and red string,” she was beginning to swerve.
 “Oh, my God.
 We have got to pull over.”

-I was finally able to articulate what I had seen about Abraham and the fire, explaining that I had seen me carrying fire with me in my hands to the altar, but that it was His fire that came and consumed the sacrifice.
+I was finally able to articulate what I had seen about Abraham and the fire, explaining that I had seen myself carrying fire with me in my hands to the altar, but that it was His fire that came and consumed the sacrifice.
 Of course, Jesus was the perfect sacrifice and none other was needed now, because His was complete.

 We finally pulled off the road into the Crown Plaza Hotel parking lot.
 “This is crazy.
 I’ve never had to pull off the road for anything before.”
 She came to a stop and put the truck in park.